-If you make an honest mistake when you try to follow our advice and you owe us money as a result, we will not charge you a penalty.
+If you make an honest mistake when you try to follow our advice and guidance in Retirees TaxPack 2008 and you owe us money as a result, we will not charge you a penalty.
 However, we will ask you to pay the money, and we may also charge you interest.